 Township officials began negotiations with Standard Alternative, LLC, a potential developer for the former Superfund site, last month.

 The township plans to turn the site into a solar energy field after it is finished being capped, but the process of choosing a developer to install the solar field has been a bumpy one.
-Township officials announced last November that Pinelands Development would install a solar farm at the former landfill site and operate the facility for five years, but abruptly canceled the deal in July.
-In September, council members rejected the sole bid placed in a second round of bidding.
+Township officials that Pinelands Development would install a solar farm at the former landfill site and operate the facility for five years, but abruptly in July.
+In September, council members the sole bid placed in a second round of bidding.